How to Prepare Your Plumbing for Winter

 Winterizing Your Home Plumbing

 As winter approaches, there are many different ways that you should be preparing your home.
-From insulating pipes to draining your sprinklers, many different parts of your plumbing system require pre-winter maintenance in order to properly function during the cold weather.
-With this checklist, you will be able to prepare your plumbing for winter and know when to call Albuquerque Plumbing, Heating & Cooling for help.
+From insulating pipes to draining your sprinklers, many other parts of your plumbing system require pre-winter maintenance to function correctly during the cold weather.
+With this checklist, you can prepare your plumbing for winter and know when to call Albuquerque Plumbing, Heating & Cooling for help.

 Fixing Leaks

 Does your home have any leaky faucets or pipes?
 If so, these absolutely must be repaired before the temperature drops.
-Even the tiniest of water leaks can become a major issue during winter.
-Inspect all of your exposed pipes, both indoors and outdoors, as well as faucets in your kitchen, utility room, and bathrooms.
-Any and all leaks should be fixed during fall to ensure that your pipes and faucets are ready for winter.
+Even the tiniest of water leaks can become a significant issue during winter.
+Inspect your exposed pipes, indoors and outdoors, as well as faucets in your kitchen, utility room, and bathrooms.
+All leaks should be fixed during fall to ensure your pipes and faucets are ready for winter.

 Insulating Pipes

-If you have exposed pipes, these will need to be insulated before winter to ensure that they do not freeze or worse, burst open.
+If you have exposed pipes, these must be insulated before winter to ensure that they do not freeze or burst open.
 You will probably find exposed pipes in your garage, attic, basement, and crawl space.
-Any pipes that are visible should be wrapped with insulating foam.
-If you have outdoor pipes, these should also be wrapped.
-This process is inexpensive and far superior to facing the costly repairs of damaged pipes during winter.
+Any visible pipes should be wrapped with insulating foam.
+If you have outdoor pipes, these should also be covered.
+This process is inexpensive and far superior to the costly repairs of damaged pipes during winter.
 Furthermore, insulating your pipes can help you save on energy costs.

 Water Heater

 Before the onset of winter, there are several tasks you should perform in regard to your water heater.
-First, drain your hot water heater.
-This should be performed on a yearly basis to remove sediment from the tank, which can build up and cause rust, and it is especially important if you have hard water.
-If you see any potential problems with your water heater, consult with your plumber in regard to repair or replacement.
+First, drain your water heater.
+This should be performed yearly to remove sediment from the tank, which can build up and cause rust, and it is imperative if you have hard water.
+If you see any potential problems with your water heater, consult with your plumber concerning repair or replacement.
 Even if you do not suspect an issue, you should still have a water heater inspection performed at least every two years.
-Any deviation from normal operation or abnormal sounds should be addressed immediately to ensure no unsafe conditions exist.
+Any deviation from regular operation or abnormal sounds should be addressed immediately to ensure no unsafe conditions exist.

 Swamp Cooler